gjpelletier/delta_method/README.md

-# Confidence intervals for nonlinear regression using the delta-method or parametric bootstrap in Jupyter Notebooks, Python, or MATLAB
+# Confidence and prediction intervals for nonlinear regression using the delta-method or parametric bootstrap in Jupyter Notebooks, Python, or MATLAB

 by Greg Pelletier (gjpelletier@gmail.com)